p3ll1n0r3/readthedocs/docs/sudoers.rst

   #includedir /etc/sudoers.d

-We can restrict access to su so group "wheel" can only access.
+We can restrict access to "/bin/su" so only group "wheel" can only execute "su" command.

-Modify file permission of the SGID file to prevent "others/worldwide" execute /bin/su Modify/Add file extended file ownership to the group "wheel"
+Modify file permission of the SGID file to prevent "others/worldwide" execute "/bin/su"

+Modify/Add file extended file ownership to the group "wheel"